AtomCrafty/UniversalInjectorFramework/README.md

 The `finalize` method should make sure to uninstall all hooks added during initialization.

+An empty feature stub exists, called `custom_feature`.
+It is already pre-configured, so you can simply start writing your custom logic in there.

-When adding a new feature, make sure to add a call to `initialize_feature` in `injector::attach`.
+Should you choose to add a new feature anyway, make sure to add a call to `initialize_feature` in `injector::attach`.

 ## Proxies